-This is a curated list of promotional sites that I personally use to sell books (I’ve booked ads in almost every genre other than romance and YA/MG).
+This is a curated list of promotional sites that I personally use to sell books (I’ve booked ads in almost every major genre).
 Last updated on March 22, 2023.
 I can’t guarantee results; all I can say is that I assembled this list for my own use and refer to it when booking my own promos.

 Note: Many sites offer “book of the day” options or special packages.
-Stick with the standard vanilla offerings; they often provide better results on a cost-per-download basis.
+Stick with the standard vanilla offerings unless noted otherwise; they often provide better results on a cost-per-download basis.
 There are exceptions, but it’s difficult to keep dozens of options straight, and expensive to separate the wheat from the extreme chaff.

 Unless otherwise noted, these sites can be used for free and paid books.
 Some sites have review requirements; if you need reviews, learn how to get those here.